-Select a logical switch using the drop-down list under Fabric Tree section in the Switch Explorer window.
+Select a logical switch from the Logical Switch list in the top-right corner of the Switch Explorer window.

-2. You can view the current zone configuration name (if one is enabled) in the lower portion of the Switch Events and Switch Information window.
+You can view the current zone configuration name (if one is enabled) in the lower portion of the Switch Events and Switch Information window.
 If no zone configuration is enabled, the field displays "No configuration in effect".